zzxwill/oss/intl.en-US/API Reference/Bucket operations/PutBucket.md

 -   You can create a maximum of 30 buckets in a region.
 If the number is exceeded, the message of 400 Bad Request is returned.
 Error code: TooManyBuckets.
 -   If no access permission is specified for the created bucket, the `Private` permission applies by default.
 -   The storage type of a new bucket can be specified.
 Standard, IA, and Archive are available.
+-   When creating a bucket, you can specify the data redundancy type for the bucket.
+The values can be LRS \(Locally Redundant Storage\) and ZRS \(Zone Redundant Storage\), in which the LRS is the default value.

 ## Example {#section_axr_rmr_bz .section}